Property law and the list of legal documents needed when buying or selling a house seems to get longer and more complicated each year.

 DIY Property Law Risky

-If buying or selling a house privately and you want to know how to navigate property law yourself, beware, it's a job that is not for the faint-hearted and the consequences of making mistakes can be dire - with little come back.
+If buying or selling a house privately and wanting to navigate property law yourself, beware - it's not a job for the faint-hearted and the consequences of making mistakes can be dire - with little come back.

 Property lawyers are trained to acquire appropriate property reports and legal documents from the right sources at the right part of the process.
 They interpret, manage issues that arise, liaise with other lawyers, banks, valuers, building inspectors and advise buyers and sellers.
 They have the legal nous you need to add, amend or delete clauses on sale and purchase agreements.